 6.8.3 Only Substantial Errors or Omissions Adjust Posting Dates

 Only substantial errors and omissions related to the Phase I and Phase II study reports can result in adjustments to Interconnection Financial Security posting due dates.
 Once the initial and second Interconnection Financial Security posting due dates as described in this section have passed, the error or omission provisions described in this Section 6.8 no longer apply.
+Any error or omission found after the second Interconnecting Financial Security posting will not impact the Interconnection Customer’s Assigned Cost Responsibility, Maximum Cost Responsibility, or Maximum Cost Exposure.

 Unless the error or omission is substantial, resulting in the issuance of a revised final Interconnection Study report, the correction of an error or omission will not delay any deadline for posting Interconnection Financial Security set forth in Section 11.
 In the case of a substantial error or omission resulting in the issuance of a revised final Phase I or Phase II Interconnection Study report, the deadline for posting Interconnection Financial Security shall be extended as set forth in Section 11.
 In addition to issuing a revised final report, the CAISO will promptly notify the Interconnection Customer of any revised posting amount and extended due date occasioned by a substantial error or omission.

 An Interconnection Customer’s dispute of a CAISO determination that an error or omission in a final Study report does not constitute substantial error shall not operate to change the amount of Interconnection Financial Security that the Interconnection Customer must post or to postpone the applicable deadline for the Interconnection Customer to post Interconnection Financial Security.
 In case of such a dispute, the Interconnection Customer shall post the amount of Interconnection Financial Security in accordance with Section 11, subject to refund in the event that the Interconnection Customer prevails in the dispute.

+6.8.4 Substantial Errors or Omissions Allowing Refunds

+Notwithstanding Sections 3.5.1 and 11.4, after the Interconnection Customer has posted its Initial Interconnection Financial Security, it is eligible for a 100 percent (100%) refund of its remaining, unspent Interconnection Financial Security and all remaining, unspent Interconnection Study Deposit funds if:

+(i) it receives a substantial error or omission; and

+(ii) it withdraws its Interconnection Request within sixty (60) days of the publication of the revised Study Report or the termination of its power purchase agreement resulting from the substantial error or omission, as applicable.

 Section 7 Activities in Preparation for Phase II

 Within ten (10) Business Days following the Phase I Interconnection Study Results Meeting, the Interconnection Customer shall submit to the CAISO the completed form of Appendix B (Data Form to Be Provided by the Interconnection Customer Prior to Commencement of the Phase II Interconnection Study) to the Generator Interconnection Study Process Agreement.
+The CAISO and Participating TO will determine whether the Appendix B data is valid.
+Appendix B will be deemed valid if it does not contain deficiencies that would prevent its inclusion in the Phase II Interconnection Studies.
+Deficiencies include but are not limited to modeling errors, inaccurate data, and unusable files.
+The CAISO and Participating TO will notify the Interconnection Customer whether its Appendix B is valid or contains deficiencies within ten (10) Business Days of submission.
+Interconnection Customers must cure any deficiency within five (5) Business Days.
+All Appendices B must be deemed valid within seventy (70) days of the publication of the Phase I Interconnection Study to be included in the Phase II Interconnection Studies.
 Within such Appendix B, Interconnection Customers seeking Full or Partial Deliverability Capacity will provide the information in 7.2 below: